lalbornoz/midipix_build/etc/README.md

 > N.B.
 The Midipix installer defaults to ``/dev/fs/c/midipix (C:\midipix)``.
 If left
 unchanged, the distribution ZIP archive must not be extracted into a directory of the same pathname.

+> N.B.
+The user installing and using Midipix must have been delegated the ``SeCreateSymbolicLinkPrivilege`` ("Create symbolic links") privilege&lbrack;[3](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/user-rights-assignment)&rbrack; and additionally be a non-administrator account owing to the UAC-related filtering policy of tokens introduced by Windows Vista&lbrack;[4](https://docs.microsoft.com/en-us/previous-versions/dotnet/articles/bb530410%28v%3dmsdn%2e10%29)&rbrack;.

 [Back to top](#table-of-contents)